Taka-Security/test-gas/README.md

 # test-gas

-cli tool to compare gas cost of deploying contracts and executing functions
+cli tool to compare gas cost of deploying contracts and executing functionsg

 ## Depenencies